olinley/oliarchibald/src/pages/my-work.md

 * Entry into position 0 answer boxes
 * AMP carousel (when Google gave carousel snippets for camera news)
-* And everybody's favourite... star ratings
+* And everybody's favourite... star rating snippets

 Chuffed to be considered an honourary member of their team!